4 Day Isle of Mull, Iona and Highlands Tour from Inverness

 Can I extend the tour?

-To explore more of the Scottish Highlands, the itinerary for Day 1 (East) and/or Day 2 (North) of the 3 Day Highlands Tour can be added as extensions to the Isle of Mull, Iona and Highlands tour.
-The tour price would be increased by £600 for each additional day.
+To explore more of the Scottish Highlands, the itinerary for the East Highlands and/or North Highlands days of the 3 Day Highlands Tour can be added as a tour extension.
+The total tour price would be increased by £630 for each additional day.
 If you are interested in an extended multi-day trip, this tour can be combined with other tours listed on the website.
 Please request any tour extensions through the 'Extra Information' section when completing a Tour Enquiry Form for the standard tour.

 What about the ferry sailings?